Last updated on : 09 Nov, 2025

-Chiku, also known as sapota, is a tropical fruit that delights the palate while offering impressive health benefits.
-Packed with essential nutrients and antioxidants, this sweet, creamy fruit supports digestion, boosts the immune system, and promotes healthy, glowing skin.
-Thanks to its rich fibre content and vital minerals like potassium and calcium, chiku also contributes to heart health, aids in weight management, and helps protect against chronic diseases.
+Chiku (Manilkara zapota), also known as sapota or Sapodilla, is a tropical fruit that delights the palate while offering impressive health benefits [5].
+Packed with essential nutrients and polyphenols, this sweet, creamy fruit supports digestion, boosts the immune system, and may contribute to overall cellular health [4], [6].
+Thanks to its rich fibre content and vital minerals like potassium and calcium, chiku also aids in weight management and helps support bone health.

-Whether enjoyed as a snack, blended into smoothies, or added to desserts, Chiku is a delicious way to naturally enhance your diet.
-This article will explore the 16 impressive health benefits of chiku and explain why it should be part of your regular diet.
+Whether enjoyed as a snack, blended into smoothies, or added to desserts, chiku is a delicious way to naturally enhance your diet.
+This article will explore the 16 potential health benefits of chiku and explain why it should be part of your balanced diet.

 Here are the top benefits of including chikoo in your diet: